emacs-php/php-mode/README.md

 2. `php-enable-drupal-coding-style`
 3. `php-enable-wordpress-coding-style`
 4. `php-enable-symfony2-coding-style`
+5. `php-enable-psr2-coding-style`

-They will help format your code for PEAR projects, or work on Drupal, WordPress, and Symfony2 software, respectively.
+They will help format your code for PEAR/PSR-2 projects, or work on Drupal, WordPress, and Symfony2 software, respectively.
 You may enable any of them by default by running `M-x customize-group <RET> php` and looking for the ‘PHP Mode Coding Style’ option.

 #### Symfony2 Style ####